-The QL320™ is a system designed with Providence Photonics’ new Quantitative Optical Gas Imaging (qOGI) technology that works solely with FLIR GFx320 or FLIR GF320 cameras.
-With this partnership, surveyors can measure mass leak rates or volumetric leak rates for most hydrocarbons.
+The FLIR QL320™ is a quantitative optical gas imaging (qOGI) system that works solely with FLIR GF620, GFx320, and GF320 OGI cameras.
+With this technology, surveyors can measure mass leak rates or volumetric leak rates for most hydrocarbons.
 With usage capabilities at a variety of distances, operators can monitor hard to reach areas and storage tanks from a safe location.

 The FLIR A6604 optical gas infrared imaging camera is designed for continuously scanning installations in remote areas or zones that are difficult to access.
 These cameras are widely used in industrial settings, such as oil refineries, natural gas processing plants, offshore platforms, chemical/petrochemical complexes, and biogas, and power generation plants.
 They are also able to detect harmful greenhouse gases that can seriously harm the environment.